ingoclaro/kdm-companion/README.md

 ```
 cd android
-./gradlew assembleRelease
+./gradlew bundleRelease
 ```

-The apk is in `android/app/build/outputs/apk/prodKernel/release/app-prodKernel-release.apk`, upload it to the play store.
+The apk is in `android/app/build/outputs/bundle/release/app.aab`, upload it to the play store.

 **NOTE**: this apk points to the default release channel of expo, which I'm using for development purposes, a different apk should be build to submit to the production release in the play store.